octimot/StoryToolkitAI/README.md

 CMD/CTRL+Click will select the segments in the transcript and allow you to mark them later in Resolve (see Adding Markers section above).

-There's also an Advanced Search button in the main window that will allow you to search in all the transcription files you select.
+There's also an Advanced Search button in the main window that will allow you to search in all the transcription and text files you select.
 If you press Shift while clicking the button it will prompt you with a folder selection instead, so you can actually feed it multiple transcription from different directories.

-This is basically like having a search engine connected to Resolve on your machine.
+This is basically like having a search engine on your machine.

 You can also pass multiple search terms, using the | (pipe) character to separate them.
 For example, if you want to search for "about life events" or "about sports", you can enter `about life events | about sports` in the search field.